amille90/osticket-prereqs/README.md

 </p>
 <br />
 Step 33: The PHP Manager will begin to install.
-Alllow for it to finish downloading.
+Allow for it to finish installing.
 </p>
 <p>
 <img src="https://i.imgur.com/Epv6Eko.png"/>